Klaim/build2-common-build-configs/README.md

 1. Acquire the config files you need from this repository (through copy or git-submodule)
 2. Add `config.config.load=<path/to/config-file>` to your build configuration creation command (either `bdep init -C ...` or `bdep config create ..` or `bpk create ...`)
+    - Note that you can still add other config variables and files to override or add to the ones set in the configs.
+For example if you use `config.config.load=clang-debug.build` but you want specifically to use `clang-10++` instead of whatever version `clang++`, add `config.cxx=clang-10++` to that command line to override that variable.
+To add to a variable use `+=` to append, `=+` to prepend.

 # Development

 This repository is tested by the CI of ADD-OTHER-PROJECT-HERE-WITH-A-LINK

+Check ./TODO.md for a list of things missing and/or that need some thoughts.